 Our educational philosophy is to provide a broad-based educational experience with in-depth basic science, research, and clinical experience in current methodologies of general urologic surgery.
 Guided by the principles of excellence in education, research and quality patient care, the resident will mature for a lifetime of continuing education and learning in an atmosphere designed to promote ethical, compassionate care of the whole patient.
 Our purpose is to train future urologists by providing opportunities to develop skills necessary to practice in the clinic and the operating room while also providing superior urologic care for the people of Nebraska.

-The University of Nebraska Urologic Surgery Residency Program is a five year post-graduate education program consisting of one year of General Surgery training and four years of Urologic Surgery training.
+The University of Nebraska Urologic Surgery Residency Program is a five year post-graduate education program.
+Effective July, 2019, the program will consist of six months of General Surgery and six months of Urologic Surgery training in the first year.
+The following four years of the program are dedicated to Urologic Surgery training.
 Residents rotate in the following area hospitals: The Nebraska Medical Center, Omaha Veterans Administration Hospital, Children's Hospital & Medical Center, and the Nebraska Methodist Hospital.

 Residents will be exposed to basic laboratory research to gain both research experience and understanding of the basic principles of study design, performance, analysis, and reporting, including statistics and epidemiology.